500px/legacy-api-documentation/endpoints/photo/DELETE_photos_id_votes.md

 ## Errors
 All known errors cause the resource to return HTTP error code header together with a JSON array containing at least 'status' and 'error' keys describing the source of error.

-- **403 Forbidden** — You have not liked the photo you are trying to unlike.
 - **404 Not Found** — The requested photo does not exist or was deleted.

 ***